aica-technology/component-sdk/schema/README.md

 #### Virtual components

 With the inheritance pattern, a base component class can implement common properties and behaviors that derived components extend.
-In some cases, the base class itself might not be intended to be instantiated and used a component directly.
+In some cases, the base class itself might not be intended to be instantiated or used as a component directly.
 For example, a base motion generator may define common parameters, signals and logic, but might produce no output if the signal calculation is left for derived classes to implement.
 Such base components may be considered "virtual" or "abstract".